thuchoang90/thuchoang90.github.io/_posts/2019-05-01-FIC-video-hist.md

 ![](/assets/sources/FICVideo/demo_HD_HEdisplay.jpg){:height="75%" width="75%"}

-This FPGA demo is similar with the ```Arrow SoCKit (HD)``` from the previous sub-section.
-The only difference is that the HE is being displayed in the same monitor together with the video stream.
+This FPGA demo is similar to the previous sub-section's ```Arrow SoCKit (HD)```.
+The only difference is that the HE is displayed on the same monitor together with the video stream.
   - Arrow SoCKit: [SoCKit_Camera_VGA_HD_HEdisplay.rar](/assets/sources/FICVideo/SoCKit_Camera_VGA_HD_HEdisplay.rar)

 ### II. d) Display using VGA, with HE and auto-exposure